If you want to know more about diving the Maldives, you’re in the right place!

 Many of the resorts do run yoga classes, have gyms and spas etc.

-The main reason that people go to the Maldives is to scuba dive – or to take part in other water sports.
+The main reason that people go to the Maldives is to scuba dive.
 There is a pretty big surfing scene at the Maldives as well as the chance to get involved in other water sports such as water skiing and kayaking.
 These can be arranged at some resorts as well as on some liveaboard trips.

-The main attraction of diving in the Maldives is that it is very well known for high numbers of large marine life.
-It is typically viewed as the best place in the world to see whale sharks and lots of manta rays.
+The main attraction of diving in the Maldives is lots of big pelagic life.
+It is considered by many divers to be one of the best places in the world to see manta rays and world sharks.

-Other large pelagic species include mola mola, dogtooth tuna, giant trevally, sailfish and barracuda.
+Other large pelagic species include dolphins (lot’s of them!), mola mola, dogtooth tuna, giant trevally, sailfish and barracuda.

-Most of the Maldive’s diving is defined by fast paced drift diving where scuba divers can witness sharks and other large pelagic species feeding on huge schools of fish.
+A lot of Maldives diving is defined by fast paced drift diving where scuba divers can witness sharks and other large pelagic species feeding on huge schools of fish.
 This means it’s best suited to advanced divers (advanced open water cert and 30+ logged dives).

-There are also some dive sites within sheltered lagoons which offer pristine reefs with many turtles and reef fish.
-These are more suitable for beginners, but you won’t see the large marine life here.
+There are also some dive sites within sheltered lagoons which offer healthy coral reefs with many turtles and reef fish.
+These are more suitable for beginners, but you probably won’t see the large marine life here.